lilab-bcb/cumulus/docs/cite_seq.rst

 #.
 Create a sample sheet, **sample_sheet_cite_seq.csv**, which describes the metadata for each pair of RNA and antibody hashtag data.
 The sample sheet should contain 3 columns --- *OUTNAME*, *RNA*, and *ADT*. *OUTNAME* is the output name for one pair of RNA and ADT data. *RNA* and *ADT* are the raw gene count matrix and the ADT count matrix generated in Step 1, respectively.

+	There is one optional column *TYPE*.
+It is kept for backward compatibility with sample sheets working with old versions of Cumulus WDL for CITE-Seq analysis. ``cite-seq`` is the only value accepted for this column.

 	Example::

 		OUTNAME,RNA,ADT